confident-ai/deepeval/docs/docs/quickstart/synthetic-data-creation.md

 dataset.to_csv("sample.csv")
 ```

-## Running test cases.
+## Running tests/evaluation

 Once you have defined a number of test cases, you can easily run it in bulk if required.

+If there are errors - this function will error.

 ```python
 # test_bulk_runner.py